Labels & Tags Buying Guide

 Labels FAQ

-What size shipping label do US carriers use?
+What size shipping label should I check first?

 Direct thermal or thermal transfer for shipping?